Advancing effective and engaging practices in STEM

 The STEM Learning Center is situated under the Office of Societal Impact within Research, Innovation & Impact at the University of Arizona.
-We are a university-wide center that supports efforts to recruit and retain a diverse population of learners into a robust STEM environment.
-We do this through research on diversity, equity, and inclusion in STEM education practices at Hispanic Serving Institutions and Research-Intensive Universities.
+We are a university-wide center that supports efforts to broaden participation in STEM.
+We do this through research on effective and engaging practices in STEM education at Research-Intensive Universities.

-We offer expertise around project design, education research and evaluation, and inclusive practices in higher education.
-If you are working on a grant proposal or project and are looking for resources on inclusive practices in STEM, need current data for project proposals, or just want to network and collaborate with like-minded groups or individuals, we can help.
+We offer expertise around project design, education research, evaluation, and implementation practices in higher education.
+If you are working on a grant proposal or project and are looking for resources on STEM education, need current data for project proposals, or just want to network and collaborate with like-minded groups or individuals, we can help.

 Awards